Observation Queries¶

 ...

->>> table = Observations.download_products(data_products, productType="SCIENCE", curl_flag=True)
+>>> table = Observations.download_products(data_products,

 Downloading URL https://mast.stsci.edu/portal/Download/stage/anonymous/public/514cfaa9-fdc1-4799-b043-4488b811db4f/mastDownload_20170629162916.sh to ./mastDownload_20170629162916.sh ...
 [Done]

-Downloading a Single File
+Downloading a Single File¶

-You can download a single data product file using the download_file method, and passing in a MAST Data URI.
-The default is to download the file the current working directory, which can be changed with the local_path keyword argument.
+method and passing in a MAST Data URI.
+The default is to download the file to the current working directory, but

 >>> from astroquery.mast import Observations